hpehl/piriti/README.md

     @Format("dd.MM.yyyy") Date createdAt;
 }
 ```
-you can map the JSON data to an instance of !VirtualUserBundle by calling
+you can map the JSON data to an instance of VirtualUserBundle by calling

 ```java
 String jsonString = ... // the above JSON data